AppImageCrafters/appimage-builder-docs/source/intro/tutorial.rst

 =====================

-`appimage-builder` is capable of inspecting the runtime dependencies of a given application to create a recipe for packaging it as AppImage.
-This can be done using the `--generate` argument as follows:
+``appimage-builder`` is capable of inspecting the runtime dependencies of a given application to create a recipe for packaging it as AppImage.
+This can be done using the ``--generate`` argument as follows:

 .. code-block:: shell

     # run recipe generation assistant
     $ appimage-builder --generate

-The tool will prompt a questionary to gather the minimal required information to execute the application.
+The tool will prompt a questionnaire to gather the minimal required information to execute the application.
 If the a desktop entry is found in the AppDir it will be used to fill the fields but you will be able to edit all the values.
 Make sure of specifying the executable path properly otherwise the execution will fail.